brianlturney/Kickstart-ISO-Generator/README.md

 # Description

 This kickstart ISO generator is a fully automated elegant way to create custom ISOs automatically and securely to allow you to auto-install your favorite Fedora linux (RHEL, CentOS, Rocky, etc) on hypervisors or bare metal.
-To be clear, you make your choices in the ks.cfg file by uncommenting or adding lines you want/know, then you boot from it and go get coffee.
+To be clear, you make your choices in the ks.cfg file by uncommenting or adding lines you want/know, run the kickstart_generator.py, then you boot from the ISO it created and go get coffee.
 Come back and your maching is a fully installed and configured masterpiece. :)

 # Backstory